vs-uulm/latexslides-uulm/README.md

 Standard latex beamer commands work.
 In addition, the following notable extra commands are introduced:

-* `\titlegraphiclicense{...}` – Puts a text in the bottom left corner of the title graphic to indicate the license.
+* `\titlegraphiclicense{...}` – puts a text in the bottom left corner of the title graphic to indicate the license.

 Installation (optional)
 -----------------------